HRNPH/Cunny/README.md

 # @cunny-ai

-Inference-only AI tasks that run in the browser.
-One npm package per task, no server, no API keys, no data leaving the device.
+A simple js library to solve the issue of Inference-only AI tasks that run in the browser.
+With One npm package per task, on edge with no api key required.

+basically to solve my issue of needed to re-solving the running edge ai bullshit every time i whipped up a new client.

 ## Requirements